 Georgia State University provides the following information for current and prospective students who are interested or enrolled in University programs that may lead to professional licensure.
-Each U.S. state and territory defines its own requirements for licensing and certification in professional fields, and the University is working to confirm whether its programs meet the educational requirement for licensure in states and territories outside Georgia.
-Additional information will be added to this resource as available.
+To reiterate, each U.S. state and territory defines its own requirements for licensing and certification in professional fields, and the University is working to confirm whether its programs meet the educational requirement for licensure in states and territories outside Georgia.
+Additional information will be added to this resource as it becomes available.

-The National Council for State Authorization Reciprocity Agreements (NC-SARA) provides additional resources for students.
-Their Professional Licensure Resource Page offers a compiled list of licensing agencies based on five fields representing the vast majority of programs leading to licensure among participating institutions–Counseling, Nursing, Psychology, Social Work, and Teacher Education–as well as a searchable directory for additional areas of study.
+(NC-SARA) provides additional resources for students on their Professional Licensure Resource Page which offers a compiled list of licensing agencies based on five fields representing the vast majority of programs leading to licensure among participating institutions–Counseling, Nursing, Psychology, Social Work, and Teacher Education–as well as a searchable directory for additional areas of study.

-These resources are intended to provide general contact information and do not include regulations or requirements.
+These resources are intended to provide general information and do not include regulations or requirements.

 If you have questions about an area of professional licensure not covered on this site or require additional clarification about the information published, please contact Mary McLaughlin, Director of Accreditation, Policy and Administrative Assessment.